 Farsports Ultralight MTB wheels (non-asymmetric) are lighter than the asymmetric wheels.
 So, if you are a weight weenie, these should catch your attention.

-The main differences are the hubs (DT Swiss 350 on asymmetric and DT Swiss 240 on non-asymmetric version).
-Other specs like the rim depths and widths are more or less the same.
+The main differences are the hubs (DT Swiss 350 on the asymmetric and DT Swiss 240 on the non-asymmetric version).
+Other specs, like the rim depths and widths, are more or less identical.

 Even these Ultralight wheels meet the ISO 4210 standard, and you can choose hub type, finish, and nipples.